Housing Support Program

 The online application system allows you to save, develop and print out your application before you submit it.

-If you have any queries about your proposal, phone Council on 07 3403 8888 and ask to speak with the Community Development Coordinator (Central).
+For more information about this grant, and before you commence an application, please phone Council on 07 3403 8888 and ask to speak with the Community Development Coordinator (Safe Communities team).

 Acquittal reports for successful applicants